Section 01

 • LinkedIn ads targeted by company and job title.

-• Mutiny microsites live and indexed per account.
+• Mutiny microsites live and personalized per account.

 • Goal: get Pendo in front of 3+ stakeholders per account before first outreach.